brianhill/physics-ii/daily_schedule-term_4.md

 ### Week 2 &mdash; Standing Waves &mdash; Interference

+DELAYED: Enough people are out sick at the moment that I think it is best if we delay Problem Set 2 to Tuesday!
+Use the extra time to do a great job on your weakly coupled harmonic oscillator presentations.
+Make handouts to distribute to the people who can't attend.
+Meanwhile, I will prepare some more material on torsion waves.
+It isn't essential, but it is valuable.
+If you are curious about what a torsion wave is, here is a [torsion wave video](https://youtu.be/MrZcMTLK6W4)

 * Tuesday, Jan.
-16 &mdash; Study *Six Ideas Q2.1 to Q2.3* &mdash; Presentations on weakly coupled harmonic oscillator &mdash; Problem Set 2 [Due Tuesday](./assignments/AssignmentFor2024-01-16.nb.pdf)
+16 &mdash; Presentations on weakly coupled harmonic oscillator &mdash; Torsion waves &mdash; Resonance
+* Friday, Jan.
+19 &mdash; Six Ideas Q2 &mdash; Problem Set 2 [Now due Friday](./assignments/AssignmentFor2024-01-16.nb.pdf)

 <img src="./resources/WeaklyCoupledPendula.png" alt="Weakly Coupled Pendula" width="85%">

-* Friday, Jan.
-19 &mdash; Six Ideas Q3

-### Week 3 &mdash; Light is a Particle &mdash; Particles Behave Like Waves
+### Week 3 &mdash; Interference &mdash; Light is a Particle

 * Tuesday, Jan.
-23 &mdash; Six Ideas Q4
+23 &mdash; Six Ideas Q3
 * Friday, Jan.
-26 &mdash; Six Ideas Q5
+26 &mdash; Six Ideas Q4

-### Week 4 &mdash; Exam 1 &mdash; Spin
+### Week 4 &mdash; Particles Behave Like Waves &mdash; Exam 1

 * Tuesday, Jan.
-30 &mdash; Exam 1
+30 &mdash; Six Ideas Q5
 * Friday, Feb.
-2 &mdash; Six Ideas Q6
+2 &mdash; Exam 1

 ### Week 5 &mdash;